 Why I built Halocard

-In 2024 I wanted to buy something online that I didn’t want to appear on my bank statement.
+Back in 2024, I wanted to purchase a service from the US that I didn’t want to appear on my bank statement.

-I tried a virtual card from Privacy but didn’t have an SSN, a prepaid card from Vanilla but couldn't activate it outside the US, and a no-KYC crypto card from a stranger on Telegram but it didn't support 3D-Secure and was immediately blocked.
+I tried a Privacy debit card but didn’t have an SSN, a Vanilla prepaid card but couldn't it activate outside the US, and a no-KYC crypto card but without 3D-Secure it was immediately blocked.

-43 meetings with banks, 7 months of development, and 3 compliance audits later, we'd found a way to issue cards directly through Visa, with no consumer bank in the middle.
+After meeting with 43 banks, spending 7 months in development, and undergoing 3 compliance audits, we built a private virtual Visa card without a mainstream consumer bank in the middle.
 Thus, Halocard was born.

 What we believe